FIBULA ANATOMY

 • Forms the superior tibiofibular joint

-• Important for stability and smooth movement of the lower leg
+• Important for stability and smooth movement of your lower leg

 Apex of the Fibula's Head (Styloid Process)